sethcardoza/angular-pdf417-barcode/projects/pdf417-barcode/README.md

 ## Install

-Use it in your Angular project by installing with `yarn` or `npm`:
+Use it in your Angular project by installing with `npm`:

-    yarn add pdf417-barcode

 ## Usage